airbytehq/write-for-the-community/README.md

 [![](https://airbyte.io/wp-content/uploads/2020/09/Community-Content_Airbyte.png)](https://airbyte.io/community/#articles)

+## Our Philosophy
+Airbyte is fully open by design.
+We share our [roadmap](https://github.com/airbytehq/airbyte/projects/1), [strategy](https://docs.airbyte.io/company-handbook/company-handbook/strategy) and everything about our [business model](https://docs.airbyte.io/company-handbook/company-handbook/business-model).

+This repository is also a way to share about our [roadmap](https://github.com/airbytehq/community-content/projects/1) in terms of content publications, so you can vote on the articles, tutorials and videos we plan to work on, but also to participate in them.

+After all, the content is at the service of Airbyte's community of contributors and users, and who better knows what tutorials they need: our community!

 ## Contributing
 We love all contributions to our tutorials.
 Here are the different types of contributions you can help with.
 * [Submit a topic](https://github.com/airbytehq/community-content/issues/new?assignees=&labels=&template=submit-a-topic---tutorial-idea.md&title=)